Science, service and stewardship

-1. To understand and predict changes in climate, weather, oceans and coasts;
+1. To understand and predict changes in climate, weather, ocean and coasts;

 2. To share that knowledge and information with others; and